-We would like you to pick between 3 and 5 physical exercises.
-They could be skipping, hopping, jogging running, balancing on one foot, 'kickie uppies' with a football, star jumps... any exercise at all!
+I would like you to pick between 3 and 5 physical exercises.
+They could be skipping, hopping, jogging, running, balancing on one foot, 'keepy uppies' with a football, star jumps... any exercise at all!

-I would like you to set a time/target, then count how many times your child can complete the action (for example, count how many star jumps they can do in 30 seconds).
+I would like you to set a time/target, then count how many times your child can complete the action (for example, count how many star jumps they can do in 30 seconds, record the time they can balance on one foot etc).
 Once you have a starting point, please set a challenge with your child that you want them to achieve by the end of the term!
 For example, if they complete 21 star jumps in 30 seconds, you might want to set a target of 30 star jumps.
 Please ensure that it is a challenge for your child but not unrealistic as we want them to achieve the challenge!

-If your child was at school, I would ask them to practise their exercises 2 to 3 times a week and log each attempt so that they can see their progress.
+If your child was at school, I would ask them to practise their exercises 2 to 3 times a week and log each attempt so that they can see their progress over the term.